A Tangerine Savings Account features on every list of the best high interest savings accounts in Canada for good reasons.

-The regular savings rate at EQ Bank is much higher and you can sign up for the 1.25% rate.
-EQ Bank also offers registered savings plans, so you can open a TFSA or RSP account with them and earn 1.25% interest.
+The regular savings rate at EQ Bank is much higher and you can sign up for the 1.65% rate.
+EQ Bank also offers registered savings plans, so you can open a TFSA or RSP account with them and earn high interest rates.

 I have been a Tangerine customer for several years now and love that you can keep all your accounts in one place when you bank with them.

 That said, for a non-promotional savings interest rate that won’t end after a few months, I prefer the EQ Bank Savings Plus Account.

 If you are looking for a no-frills credit card that delivers on cash back rewards, take a look at the Tangerine Money-Back credit card.